k3s-ia-lab/infra/README.md

 XMPP is an open standard protocol, and running your own XMPP server gives you full control over your data and privacy.
 Don't need to rely on third-party services and their rules and rate limits.

-Also, it's nice to have in case of a zombie apocalypse, your setup is 100% off-grid, no internet required.
+Also, after installing, your setup is 100% off-grid, no internet required.

 But...
 I like the irc idea... maybe in the future.